Skip to content

 What It Does

-attachments exposes list_attachments(), get_attachment(), and register_attachment(). list_attachments() returns the attachment IDs currently available in tool runtime context, the resolved metadata payloads, and any missing_attachment_ids. get_attachment() returns a single attachment record, including the runtime-local path, when called with only an attachment ID. get_attachment(attachment_id, mindroom_output_path="relative/path") saves the attachment bytes into the agent workspace and returns a mindroom_tool_output save receipt with the saved path, byte count, binary format, and SHA256 digest.
+attachments exposes list_attachments(target=None), get_attachment(), and register_attachment(). list_attachments() returns the attachment IDs currently available in tool runtime context, the resolved metadata payloads, and any missing_attachment_ids.
+Pass a context-available attachment ID as target to return only that attachment; an ID outside the current context returns an error. get_attachment() returns a single attachment record, including the runtime-local path, when called with only an attachment ID. get_attachment(attachment_id, mindroom_output_path="relative/path") saves the attachment bytes into the agent workspace and returns a mindroom_tool_output save receipt with the saved path, byte count, binary format, and SHA256 digest.
 Use mindroom_output_path before handing attachments to worker-routed workspace tools such as file, coding, python, or shell, because the runtime-local path may not exist inside the worker workspace.
-In worker-routed shell and python tools, the agent workspace is also ~, $HOME, and $MINDROOM_AGENT_WORKSPACE, so a saved path like incoming/file.txt can also be read as ~/incoming/file.txt.
-The path must be relative to the workspace and must not be empty, absolute, point at the workspace root, contain .. or NUL bytes, or use environment or user expansion. register_attachment() turns a local file path into a new context-scoped att_* ID and appends that ID to the current runtime context so later tool calls in the same run can reuse it.
+In shell tools, the agent workspace is exposed as $MINDROOM_AGENT_WORKSPACE; in worker-routed shell and python tools it is also ~ and $HOME, so a saved path like incoming/file.txt can also be read as ~/incoming/file.txt.
+The path must be relative to the workspace and must not be empty, absolute, point at the workspace root, contain .. or NUL bytes, start with ~, or contain $ or % characters. register_attachment() turns a local file path into a new context-scoped att_* ID and appends that ID to the current runtime context so later tool calls in the same run can reuse it.
 Relative register_attachment() paths resolve from the agent workspace when one is available, and they must stay inside that workspace.
 Attachment records include kind, filename, MIME type, room ID, thread ID, sender, creation time, and an available flag that reports whether the local file still exists.
 This tool does not send files by itself, but its IDs can be passed to matrix_message for send, reply, or thread-reply.

 Configuration